 Food must be maintained at a safe temperature to protect your customers from foodborne illness as well as maintain a good health rating.
 It’s the responsibility of your establishment, if you prepare and serve food, to both prepare and maintain food within a safe temperature range.
 We will talk about how long your food can be outside of this range, and the proper holding temperatures for hot and cold food.

-What Is a Safe Temperature Range for Food? - Food Safety Temperatures
+What Is a Food Temperature Safety Zone? - Refrigerated Food Safety Temperatures

 An unsafe temperature range for your food are temperatures between 41 and 135 degrees Fahrenheit.
 The most rapid growth of foodborne occurs between 70 and 125 degrees Fahrenheit.
 The longer food sits in this temperature range, the greater the risk that bacteria will grow on your food.
 Food spoils and becomes dangerous for consumption when bacteria reach unsafe levels.
 It is one of your greatest, if not the greatest, responsibilities as a food service professional to stop bacteria growth by ensuring food is quickly chilled or heated to food safe temperatures.